Filling a hot water bottle

 When tightening the stopper make sure it is on correctly, finger tight should be adequate, overtightening can cause the seal to crack and leak.

-If loose replace with a new stopper but always replace like for like, not all stoppers are generic.
+If the stopper is loose replace with new, always replace like for like.

 Care for elderly and children